starskyzheng/snakemake_ssh/README.md

 ### 2. Run snakemake
   cd WORKDIR_WITH_Snakefile
   snakemake  --profile ssh ......parameters.......
+  Note: when you force kill the server, jobs running in each nodes may not stop, which means you have to manually check and killed for each node.

 ## Config server and nodes
   Nodes and CPUs were defined in server.py.configs.yaml.default